aws-neuron/aws-neuron-sdk/release-notes/index.rst

      - Details
      - Instances

-   * - Added initial FSDP support for Training (Experimental) in PyTorch Neuron (``torch-neuronx``)
-     - * Iniitial support includes MiCS (Minimize Communication Scale) in FSDP.
-See more at :ref:`torch-neuronx-rn`
-     - Trn1/Trn1n

-   * - New sample scripts for inference
+   * - Computer Vision(including Stable Diffusion 2.1) Model scripts for Inference
-     - * This release adds new sample scripts for deploying Stable Diffusion 2.1 and other models with ``torch-neuronx``, Please check `aws-neuron-samples repository <https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx>`_
+     - * This release adds new sample scripts for deploying Stable Diffusion 2.1 and other Vision models with ``torch-neuronx``, Please check `aws-neuron-samples repository <https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx>`_
      - Trn1, Inf2

-   * - Added Profiling support in PyTorch Neuron for Inference (``torch-neuronx``)
+   * - Profiling support in PyTorch Neuron for Inference (``torch-neuronx``)
      - * See more at :ref:`torch-neuronx-profiling-with-tb`
      - Inf2, Trn1/Trn1n

+   * - New Features and Performance Enhancements in transformers-neuronx
-   * -  Added support for the HuggingFace generate in transfomers-neuronx
+     - * Support for the HuggingFace generate function
-     - * See more at :ref:`transformers-neuronx-rn`
-     - Inf2, Trn1/Trn1n

-   * -  Added support for Model Serialization in transfomers-neuronx
-     - * Support for model saving, loading, and weight swapping.
-See more at :ref:`transformers-neuronx-rn`
+       * Model Serialization support including model saving, loading, and weight swapping
-     - Inf2, Trn1/Trn1n

-   * -  Performance improvements in transfomers-neuronx
-     - * Improved performance by removing unnecessary KV-cache tensor resetting.
+       * Performance optimizations by removing unnecessary KV-cache tensor resetting.
-       * Improved prompt context encoding performance (``OPT`_ , `GPT2`_``)
+       * Improved prompt context encoding performance for OPT and GPT2 models.
        * See more at :ref:`transformers-neuronx-rn`
      - Inf2, Trn1/Trn1n

-   * - Support models larger than 2GB in TensorFlow 2.x Neuron
+   * - Support models larger than 2GB in TensorFlow 2.x Neuron (``tensorflow-neuronx``)
      - * See :ref:`tensorflow-neuronx-special-flags` for details. (``tensorflow-neuronx``)
-       * See :ref:`Special Flags <tensorflow-ref-neuron-tracing-api>` for details. (``tensorflow-neuron``)
      - Trn1/Trn1n, Inf2, Inf1

+   * - Support models larger than 2GB in TensorFlow 2.x Neuron (``tensorflow-neuron``)
+     - * See :ref:`Special Flags <tensorflow-ref-neuron-tracing-api>` for details. (``tensorflow-neuron``)
+     - Trn1/Trn1n, Inf2, Inf1

-   * - Added new operators and options in Compiler. (``neuronx-cc``)
+   * - Performance Enhancements in PyTorch C++ Custom Operators (Experimental)
-     - * Added support for the HLO operator ``BitcastConvertType`` and ``TopK`` operator.
-       * Added two new ``model-type`` option arguments for model specific optimizations.
-       * See more at :ref:`neuronx-cc-rn`
-     - Inf2, Trn1/Trn1n

-   * - Support for using multiple GPSIMD Cores in Neuron Custom C++ Operators
+     - * Support for using multiple GPSIMD Cores in Custom C++ Operators
-     - * See :ref:`custom-ops-api-ref-guide`
        * Updated package name to ``aws-neuronx-gpsimd-customop-lib``
+       * See :ref:`custom-ops-api-ref-guide`
      - Trn1/Trn1n

-   * - Runtime Support for Weight Deduplication across multiple instances of same model.
+   * - Weight Deduplication Feature (Inf1)
      - * Support for Sharing weights when loading multiple instance versions of the same model on different NeuronCores.
        * See more at :ref:`nrt-configuration`
-     - Trn1, Inf2
+     - Inf1

-   * - Added new Neuron Collectives benchmarking tool, ``nccom-test``
+   * - ``nccom-test``- Collective Communication Benchmarking Tool
      - * Supports enabling benchmarking sweeps on various Neuron Collective Communication operations.
 See :ref:`nccom-test` for more details.
      - Trn1, Inf2

-   * - Expanded support for Neuron profiling to include runtime setup/teardown times
-     - * Expanded support for Neuron profiling to include runtime setup/teardown times and collapsed execution of NeuronCore engines and DMA.
-See :ref:`neuron-tensorboard-rn` for more details.
-     - Trn1, Inf2

    * - Minor enhancements and bug fixes.
      - * See :ref:`components-rn`
      - Trn1, Inf2, Inf1

-   * - Release included packages
+   * - Release Artifacts
      - * see :ref:`neuron-release-content`
      - Trn1, Inf2, Inf1